Undergraduate

-4 + 1 Dual Degree – BA or BS and MSED in Adolescence Education: Students With Disabilities Catalog
+4 + 1 Degree – BA or BS and MSED in Adolescence Education: Students With Disabilities Catalog

-Department Co-Chairs: Kelly A. Harper, PhD and Marya Grande, PhD
+Department Chair: Marya Grande, PhD

 These programs were created because there is a growing shortage of teachers in Adolescence Teaching Students with Disabilities.
 Candidates completing this program will earn a BA/BS in their content area and a MSEd, and will be certified to teach in mainstream and special education classrooms.